Choosing an Edge for Your Kitchen Countertop

 Mitered Drop Apron

-A mitered edge is actually assembled from two pieces, and the edge size can be customized.
+The Mitered Drop Apron Edge is assembled from two pieces, allowing customization of edge size and matching of veins for a consistent look.
 At Great Lakes Granite and Marble, we pride ourselves on a beautiful mitered edge.
-If the material is veined, we can match the veins to turn and go right down the drop apron, giving you a consistent look.
 The other way to create this appearance is a double laminated edge where two pieces of granite are glued together.
 The downside with a double laminated edge is that you may see the seam, and it is very difficult to match the vein on the countertop.
 Therefore, we’ve taken the approach of the mitered drop apron vs. the double laminated edge.

 Mitred Drop Apron Edge